 As he grew older, his internal world became darker, more detailed, and more violent.
 One thought in particular that he spends a lot of time on is the idea of sexually assaulting random girls that he meets at local bars, and he comes up with very detailed plans.
 He hasn’t done it yet—not because he feels bad or because he thinks it is wrong, but because the opportunity hasn’t presented itself yet.
 Sean doesn’t feel guilt, shame, or any remorse for thinking about these things.

 Sean enters treatment because of issues related to alcohol and traffic incidents, and during this treatment he discusses his thoughts.
 Sean is subsequently diagnosed with Antisocial Personality Disorder, but he feels largely unaffected by this diagnosis.
 When it is explained to him, he agrees that it sounds a lot like him.
 Sean is uninterested in treatment to stop these thoughts and fantasies, as they don’t conflict with his own intentions or self-identity.

 It is important to recognize that no matter the reason why the intrusive thoughts are present, there is help available.
 If you or someone that you love is struggling with unwanted thoughts, there is treatment available to help.
 Even in the case of Sean, treatment would be available and could potentially be helpful if Sean wanted or saw a need for personal change.

 ERP can help you take the power away from intrusive thoughts

 If you’re struggling with OCD and want to change the way you respond to intrusive thoughts and manage your OCD symptoms, NOCD can help.
 Our licensed therapists deeply understand OCD and are specialty-trained in treating OCD with ERP.
 We work side-by-side with the OCD experts and researchers who designed some of the world’s top OCD treatment programs—and that means the best care for our members.
-You can book a free 15-minute call with our team to get matched with one and get started with OCD treatment.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.